7 Tips for Safe Holiday Online Shopping

 December is National Identity Theft Prevention and Awareness Month.
-Safe holiday online shopping is especially important this year as we head into a season unlike any other.
+Safe online shopping is especially important as we head into the holiday season.

 With the increase in online purchasing, how can you protect your identity and ensure safe holiday online shopping?

 Identity theft occurs when someone uses personal information without your permission — like your name, Social Security number or credit card number — to commit fraud or other crimes.
 Read more about how identity theft happens.

 The Federal Trade Commission estimates that millions of Americans have their identities stolen each year.
 While it can be a challenge to guarantee you won’t become a victim of identity theft, you can minimize your risk.

 Noted here are tips to stay safe while holiday shopping online.